sashikamw/performance-ballerina/README.md

 #### Setup pre-Requisits for Jmeter
 For Jmeter 4.0 it is required to [setup SSL](http://jmeter.apache.org/usermanual/remote-test.html#setup_ssl) .
 Copy the `rmi_keystore.jks` to all the jmeter client and server nodes.

-However, it is also possible the disbale the secure communication between the client and server node by adding the following property to "user.properties" of all the jmeter packs.
+However, it is also possible the disbale the secure communication between the client and server node by adding the following property to "jmeter.properties" of all the jmeter packs.

 ```
 server.rmi.ssl.disable=true